mikrdgz/recharge-docs/docs/creating-products.md

 {
-    "id":999999, //The ID of the product in your system "title":"My Cool Product", //The title for display of the product "handle":"cool-product", //A shortened URL safe slug for the product "image":{
+    "id":999999, //The ID of the product in your system "title":"My Cool Product", //The title for display of the product "handle":"cool-product", //A shortened URL-safe slug for the product "image":{
        "src":"https://url.for/image.png"
     },